Please Install our extension to get started.

 Do not stop at just one follow-up.
 Reach out to them in a month to see if everything is working fine.
 Hiver's Email Reminders will ensure you never forget to follow-up.
 Know more.

 A bit of humor always does the trick.

 Even though Starbucks did not have an immediate solution, they pleased a fan by inviting them to express their ideas.

 Zappos will never ruin a customer’s day.

-There is always a way to diffuse a difficult situation.
-What separate the best support systems from others is their ability to transform angry clients into satisfied customers.
+There is always a way to defuse a difficult situation.
+What separates the best support systems from others is their ability to transform angry clients into satisfied customers.